MarkkuNiemi/CybersecurityAndDataPrivacy-course-2025/BookingSystem-Phase1/CybersecurityDataPrivacyFinalReport.md

 Setting up the setup wit docker/debian, conducting manual tests and analyzing server errors, database behaviour.

 #### What I learned
 I learned how complex even basic functionality like registration can be in sense of cybersecurity.
-Lots of ways to tests vulnerabilities.
+Also lots of ways to tests vulnerabilities and to evaluete the risk of these vulnerabilities.

 ### Phase 2